OrbisWeb3/orbisdb/README.md

     npm run dev

+Your OrbisDB instance will then be running on port `7008`, allowing you to access it through your browser by navigating to `http://localhost:7008/`.
+If this is your first time using it, you will be prompted to enter the details of your Ceramic node as well as your database credentials, which are necessary for indexing.

 ## Architecture Overview

 OrbisDB is built on top of Ceramic protocol and PostgreSQL (both of which are a requirement in order to run OrbisDB).